myquay/michael-mckenna.com/blog/content/post/2019/multi-tenancy-in-asp-dot-net-core.0.md

 * **Application level isolation**: Spin up a new website and associated dependencies for each tenant
 * **Multi-tenant app each with their own database**: Tenants use the same website, but have their own database
-* **Multi-tenant app each with multi-tenant database**: Tenants use the same website, and the same database (need to be careful about not exposing data to the wrong tenant!!)
+* **Multi-tenant app with multi-tenant database**: Tenants use the same website and the same database (need to be careful about not exposing data to the wrong tenant!!)

 Here's a great [in-depth guide about each pattern](https://docs.microsoft.com/en-us/azure/sql-database/saas-tenancy-app-design-patterns).
 In this series we are exploring the multi-tenant app option.